Updated: Feb 17

 When staying at Mangífera hostel, Bajos del Toro is a destination you definitely shouldn’t miss out on.
-Bajos del Toro is a small farmers commune, just a 50 minute drive away from our doorstep.
+Bajos del Toro is a small farmers commune, just a 45 minute drive away from our doorstep.
 It’s surrounded by dozens of the most beautiful waterfalls, rivers and natural pools that Costa Rica has to offer.
-The best part about Bajos del Toro is, that it’s not yet widely discovered by the average tourist, which makes your visit a truly unique experience.
+The best part about Bajos del Toro is, that it isn't widely discovered by the average tourist, which makes your visit a truly unique experience.

-Well, the easiest way is to get there by car and to use Waze.
-Just before you leave Mangífera Hostel, type in ‘Bajos del Toro’ and Waze will get you to Bajos through the nicest roads.
-You don’t need a 4x4 any more to get to there.
+The easiest way is to use Waze.
+Waze will get you to 'Bajos' through the nicest roads.
+You don’t need a 4x4 any more to get there.
 Recently the conditions of the roads improved drastically.
 We advise you to calculate some extra time to get out of the car on the way to admire the beautiful landscapes that you’ll be passing.

 Already 20 minutes outside of Grecia town, you’ll start to notice that the crowded main road changes to a smaller, quiet and curvy road that leads uphill.
 On the way, you’ll encounter many wonderful landscapes, including a view of the ash fields of the Poás Volcano:

 Driving through Bajos del Toro, you’ll notice several signs from different waterfalls and/or natural pools.
 Although all worth it, we highlight a couple of them for you.
-Wherever you choose to go, we’re sure that you’ll have a great time, being surrounded by the surrealist nature of this magical place.
+Wherever you choose to go, we’re sure that you’ll have a great time.

 Insider tip!
 Don't be disappointed if you drive into a foggy / rainy Bajos del Toro...
 Sometimes it gets so foggy that you can't see any further than about 5 meters.
 The big advantage of Costa Rica is that there are so many microclimates that the weather can totally change within a 10 to 15 minute drive.
 So, if the weather in Bajos del Toro town is very bad, just drive a little bit further north towards Pueblo Nuevo (there are also plenty of waterfalls to visit) and maybe you're lucky to end up in a sunny area!